Abingdon-on-Thames: Economy

-Morland Brewery Painter Ceramic Plaque which graces actual & former Morland Pubs in Abdingdon and elsewhere.
+Morland Brewery Painter Ceramic Plaque which graces actual & former Morland Pubs in Abingdon and elsewhere.

-Abingdon was originally home to the Morland Brewery, whose most famous ale was Old Speckled Hen, named after an early prototype MG car.
+Malting and brewing had been carried out for centuries in Abingdon, and by Victorian times there were many malthouses in the town.
+Eventually, the Morland Brewery predominated.
+It had been established by a farmer, John Morland in 1711.
+Morland's most famous ale was Old Speckled Hen, named after an early prototype MG car.
 Greene King Brewery bought Morland for £182 million in 1999, closed the brewery and moved production to Bury St Edmunds in Suffolk.
 The site of the brewery has been redeveloped into housing.
 The Maltings was demolished and is now a mixed residential area and council offices.
 In 2010, a craft brewery, Loose Cannon, reinstated brewing in the town at the Drayton Road Industrial Estate and sells its beers locally, including on draught at some local pubs.
-Abingdon is near several major scientific employers: the UKAEA at Culham (including the Joint European Torus (JET) fusion research project), Harwell Laboratory, the STFC Rutherford Appleton Laboratory and the new Diamond Light Source synchrotron, which is the largest UK-funded scientific facility to be built for over 40 years.
-Many inhabitants work in Oxford or commute by rail to London, from nearby Didcot.
-The Army now occupies Dalton Barracks, which, prior to 1993, was the Royal Air Force station RAF Abingdon.

-Abingdon has a business park which has offices for several local, national and international companies including, until recently, Vodafone (acquired as part of its takeover of Mannesmann in 2000) and Northern Rock bank.
-The Science Park includes the global headquarters of Sophos, an anti-virus company.
-RM, an educational computing supplier, commonly refer to themselves as being Abingdon-based, which is technically true—even though their HQ is actually in nearby Milton Park, Milton, they have an Abingdon post code (as does the rest of Milton Park).
-Penlon Ltd, a medical equipment company, have their premises on the outskirts of Abingdon (their previous site, near the former railway station, has been redeveloped as residential housing).
-Another major employer is the British head office of the German appliance company Miele.